entropy-jam/kalitraf-current/docs/DISABLE_GITHUB_ACTIONS.md

-# GitHub Actions Migration to Vercel Cron
+# GitHub Actions Migration to Railway

 ## ✅ **Migration Complete**

-The system has been successfully migrated from GitHub Actions to Vercel Cron Jobs with WebSocket integration.
+The system has been successfully migrated from GitHub Actions to Railway with built-in WebSocket server.

 ### **What Changed:**

-1. **Vercel Cron Job** (`api/cron-scrape.js`)
+1. **Railway Continuous Scraper** (`src/scrapers/continuous_scraper.py`)
-   - Runs every 30 seconds (vs 60 seconds GitHub Actions)
+   - Runs every 5 seconds with built-in WebSocket server
    - Uses existing Python scraper with WebSocket publishing
    - Preserves all smart caching and delta logic

-2. **WebSocket Integration** (`src/core/websocket_publisher.py`)
+2. **Built-in WebSocket Server** (`RailwayWebSocketServer`)
+   - No external dependencies (replaces Pusher)
-   - Publishes real-time updates to Pusher channels
+   - Real-time updates to all connected clients
    - Maintains delta updates (new/removed incidents)
    - Preserves center-specific channels